telent/swarm/README.md

 a.k.a Service Watcher and Autonomous Restart Monitor (acronym subject to change)

-[ This README is aspirational not definitional.
-It describes the future that (we think) we'd like, not the present that we have ]
+[ Note 1: This README is aspirational not definitional.
+It describes the future that (we think) we'd like, not the present that we have

+  Note 2: I am reasonably meticulous about running tests before pushing, but there is no guarantee that the files in scripts/ will be up-to-date when api changes are made.
+]

 ## Motivation